f4b6a3/uuid-creator/README.md

 Timings compared to java.util.UUID
 ------------------------------------------------------

 A simple time measurement was done to test how long each methods take to generate 100,000 (a hundred thousand) UUIDs.
-These are the aproximante results:
+These are the average results:

 * java.util.UUID.randomUUID(): 47 ms
-* UUIDGenerator.getRandomUUID(): 64 ms
+* UUIDGenerator.getRandomUUID(): 34 ms
 * UUIDGenerator.getTimestampPrivateUUID(): 15 ms
 * UUIDGenerator.getSequentialPrivateUUID(): 15 ms

+The method getTimestampPrivateUUID() uses SecureRandom (java.security.SecureRandom).

 The machine used to do this test was an Intel i5-3330 with 16GB RAM.